Steve Micklewright Executive Director

 Ray Vella Foresta2000 Warden

 Ray has always had a passion for birds and since 1973 has been a member of the Malta Ornithological Society, then BirdLife Malta.
 During the period 1978 until 1985 he was living abroad, in Canada and Germany, where he continued his favourite hobby, birdwatching.
 His other great interest, that of trees led him to become the Foresta 2000 Ranger in 2004 where he has managed to combine both his hobbies into one, that of providing a typical Mediterranean Forest, where trees and shrubs can grow, and attracting birds in all seasons to rest and breed.
 The area will eventually cover 104 hectares of land, three times the size of Buskett, where one will be able to see for himself how the island once was, greener and more attractive to birds!

-BirdLife Malta is also currently hosting four voluntary interns through the European Voluntary Service, an EU Youth In Action initiative.
+BirdLife Malta is also currently hosting 14 voluntary assistants through the European Voluntary Service, an EU initiative.